 Properties may be listed on the State Register for the story they tell.
 This story can be about a single event, such as a major labor strike at a factory, or about a much longer historical trend, such as the rise of textile manufacturing in the Merrimack River valley, or a number of stories that are together meaningful to a community’s history, such as a mill complex that has housed a number of different industries on which a village has depended.
 Although the State Register recognizes that many of these types of historical resources have changed over the years to accommodate evolving technologies, styles and needs, the listed resource must retain enough of its historic fabric to illustrate its historic uses and role in the community.

-Properties may also be meaningful for their associations with people who made important contributions to a community, profession or local tradition.
-These types of resources could be the workshop of a popular painter, the home of successful local chair manufacturer or the store of the first merchant in town.
+Properties may also be meaningful for their associations with people who made important contributions to a community, profession, or local tradition.
+These types of resources could be the workshop of a popular painter, the home of successful local manufacturer, or the store of the first merchant in town.
 Again, these resources should retain the bulk of their historical physical fabric.
 One test is to question whether the person whose life the property illustrates would recognize it today.

-Properties may also be listed on the State Register for their tangible merit, either as a well-preserved example of local architecture, design, construction or engineering, or as long-standing focal point in a neighborhood or community.
-A variety of resources can be ushered into the State Register under this criterion: a well-preserved although typical example of a New Hampshire farmhouse, a town common or cemetery, or the intact stone foundations of a local grist mill.
-These types of resources need not be extraordinary or the best example in town; they often can be a common, although irreplaceable, feature on the New Hampshire landscape.
+Properties may also be listed on the State Register as well-preserved examples of local architecture, engineering, design, construction or engineering, or as long-standing focal point in a neighborhood or community.
+Examples could include: a well-preserved although typical example of a New Hampshire farmhouse, a town common, or the intact stone foundations of a local grist mill.
+These types of resources need not be extraordinary or the best example in town; they often can be common, although irreplaceable, features of the New Hampshire landscape.

-Identified, but unexcavated and unevaluated archeological sites may also be listed on the New Hampshire State Register of Historic Places.
-Artifacts at these sites can yield significant information about the lives, traditions and activities of New Hampshire's earliest residents.
+Identified but unexcavated archeological sites may also be listed, as they can yield significant information about the lives, traditions and activities of New Hampshire’s earliest residents.
 Please contact the NHDHR to discuss the nomination of an archaeological site, as different considerations may apply.

 Types of Resources